 Seamonkey is available for free, and you can download it from this link.

-Another great thing about Maxton is that it uses its own cloud services to sync users’ data between devices.
+Another great thing about Maxthon is that it uses its own cloud services to sync users’ data between devices.
 While this isn’t an unusual sight with the major browsers, not many ‘smaller’ players can brag about this feature.
-To make Maxton sync your data on all devices, you need to create an account on its cloud-based service, Passport, log in, and you’re good to go.
+To make Maxthon sync your data on all devices, you need to create an account on its cloud-based service, Passport, log in, and you’re good to go.

-Maxton also sports an unusual user interface for the majority of browsers.
+Maxthon also sports an unusual user interface for the majority of browsers.
 It features a toolbar placed on the left side of its window with buttons for Favorites, Downloads, RSS feeds, and notes.
-Just like Lunascape, Maxton is also a multi-engine browser, as it can use both Internet Explorer‘s Trident, and Google Chrome‘s Webkit engine.
+Just like Lunascape, Maxthon is also a multi-engine browser, as it can use both Internet Explorer‘s Trident, and Google Chrome‘s Webkit engine.

 This concludes our list of the best lightweight browsers for Windows.
-As you can see, each one of these programs has something unique to offer, and is definitely worth your attention.
-We know you’re probably continue using your current web browser even after reading this article, but you can at least think about giving some of these tools a try.
+As you can see, each one of these programs has something unique to offer and is definitely worth your attention.
+We know you probably continue using your current web browser even after reading this article, but you can at least think about giving some of these tools a try.